MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 <a name="#Exercise3"></a>
 ### Exercise 3: Automate storage tasks by scripting CLI commands  ###

 One benefit of using the Azure CLI is that you can combine it with a scripting engine to automate time-consuming tasks.
 For example, what if you wanted to upload a directory full of images from your PC to blob storage?
-Rather than upload them one at a time with discrete CLI commands, you could write a shell script that enumerates the files in that directory and invokes an **azure storage blob upload** command on each one.
+Rather than upload them one at a time with discrete CLI commands, you could write a script that enumerates the files in that directory and invokes an **azure storage blob upload** command on each one.

 In this exercise, you'll write and test a pair of scripts that automate common Azure Storage tasks.
 Linux and OS X users will use Bash scripts, while Windows users will use PowerShell scripts.